MultiStress – Concurrent Multiple Abiotic and Biotic Stress Interactions in Maize: Impacts and Mechanisms

 MultiStress In A Nutshell

 MultiStress is coordinated by the University of Göttingen.
-Together with 9 other research institutions, we are working on understanding the complexity of concomitant multiple abiotic and biotic stress interactions in tropical and temperate maize.
+Together with 10 other research institutions, we are improving the understanding of concomitant multiple abiotic and biotic stress interactions and their impacts in tropical and temperate maize at the field scale.

 Quick Navigation → MultiStress Research Unit